aris-gemenetzis/Full_Stack_React_JS_Python/README.md

 - `main.py`: used to call `api.py`
 - `api.py`: contains Backend code, including OpenAI call
 - `tester.py`: test code containing a variety of calls to server

+## OpenAI Integration
+A generative AI model is called from the Backend in `api.py` using an OpenAI API key.
+The key itself is stored in a `.env` file and parsed to the program through a `load_dotenv()` call.
+For security reasons, an exception is also added to the Backend `.gitignore` file to exclude the `.env` file on push.

+The output of the OpenAI model is forwarded to the client as a server response for each **POST** or **PUT** call.
+The answer is then displayed on screen using the designated Markdown Component outlined in `MarkdownPreview.js`.

 ## Docker Instructions
 Build and deploy Docker images using the corresponding Dockerfiles.